 IF YOU WANT CHANGE – BE THE CHANGE!
 The power wielded by those in leadership comes directly from those willing to follow.
-The change you seek is often possible only by a change in leadership – but that is really just a change in YOUR willingness as the follower.
-Furthermore, leadership itself is about seizing the opportunity and acting when others either cannot or do not.
-If people really want change, they must become the arm of change by leading that change themselves.
-This is done by collaborating with others who are eager to do the same and then thrusting the leader they desire into the positions they require them to be in.
-Those merely hoping that others will act in their stead will be left old and disappointed.
+The change you seek is often possible only by a change in leadership – but that is just a change in YOUR willingness as the follower.
+Furthermore, leadership is about seizing the opportunity and acting when others either cannot or do not.
+If people want change, they must become the arm of change by leading that change themselves.
+This is done by collaborating with others eager to do the same and then thrusting the leader they desire into the positions they require them to be in.
+Those merely hoping others will act in their stead will be left old and disappointed.

-So here’s a lesson you should have received in school: We should not thrust our own religious or moral expectations and bias upon someone else any more than we should allow others to thrust theirs upon us.
-We should not rob our treasuries for redistributive purposes and we definitely shouldn’t be living in perpetual debt and hoping that future generations will pay such debts off.
+So here’s a lesson you should have received in school: We should not thrust our religious or moral expectations and bias upon someone else any more than we should allow others to thrust theirs upon us.
+We should not rob our treasuries for redistributive purposes, and we shouldn’t be living in perpetual debt and hoping that future generations will pay such debts off.
 We shouldn’t be allowing laws for the sake of generating revenue or punishing others for things that are clearly legal under the Constitution.
-Finally, we should remember the differences between a Right and a Privilege and defend our Rights the way they should be defended.
+Finally, we should remember the differences between a Right and a Privilege and defend our Rights the way they should be protected.
 Why?
 Because that’s the whole point.

 And you know what?
 While I’m talking about things we didn’t learn in school, let me also say that more than half of all students “graduate” high school unprepared for college.
 Can we stop with the budget debates already?
 How much you pay a teacher doesn’t fix the messed up curriculum they are forced to shove down our children’s throats – a curriculum that teaches partial truths, contortions, propaganda, and talking points.
 Too many kids are coming out of school dumb as rocks and confused as hell.
 This is a big part of why this whole deal is messed up in the first place.
-But if we wanted to be real, we could say that the problem actually has less to do with the underpaid teachers and the twisted curriculum.
+But if we wanted to be accurate, we could say that the problem has less to do with the underpaid teachers and the twisted curriculum.
 Instead, the problem starts at home and likely has more to do with the lack of value a child sees in the education itself.
 This is probably evidenced by how a child “has to go to school” instead of “gets to go to school” or how mom and dad rarely get involved in reviewing the material themselves.